dyakonoff/cuba-validation/README.md

 ### Programmatic Validation

-Sometimes, pure JPA validations are not enough for REST services.
-To validate the entities passed to the method or validate entities have been created at middleware or client tiers, we need to run JPA validations against these entities manually.
+Sometimes, pure validations are not enough for REST services.
+To validate the entities passed to the method or validate entities have been created at middleware or client tiers, we need to run bean validations against these entities manually.
 This is the case when [programmatic validation](https://doc.cuba-platform.com/manual-6.9/bean_validation_running.html#bean_validation_programmatic) comes to play.

 You can perform bean validation  using the `BeanValidation` infrastructure interface, which is available on both middleware and client tiers.
 It is used to obtain a `javax.validation.Validator` implementation which runs validation and gives the result as a set of `ConstraintViolation` objects.